wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.0.9 =
+Upgrade your plugin now to the a3rev plugin framework with app style admin interface.

 = 2.0.8.1 =
 Upgrade now for pipe separator in product title bug fix plus compatibility with WP v3.7.1